Bromeliad Care: How To Grow Bromeliad Plants

 Must Bromeliad Plants Be Kept Warm?

-Generally speaking, bromeliads do well in a climate ranging in temperature from 60 to 80 degrees Fahrenheit.
-It is possible for some types to survive in hotter climates, and some that can tolerate freezing temperatures.
+Generally speaking, bromeliads do well in a climate ranging from 60 to 80 degrees Fahrenheit.
+It is possible for some types to survive in hotter climates and some that can tolerate freezing temperatures.

 Specimens that do well in very hot temperatures also do well in areas of high humidity.
 In fact, they need extra moisture in the air to grow well.
-For these varieties, misting several times a week or even daily is recommended.
+Mistreating these varieties is recommended several times a week or even daily.

 Bromeliad plants that live in areas subject to freezing do need some protection from the cold in order to do their best.

-If you are keeping a cold weather bromeliad outdoors in an area that experiences freezing, be sure to cover it before the temperature drops below 32 degrees Fahrenheit.
+If you are keeping a cold weather bromeliad outdoors in an area that experiences freezing, cover it before the temperature drops below 32 degrees Fahrenheit.

 When selecting bromeliads for your garden, always check the hardiness zone against the description of the plant.